krakenftw/JobZeeHimanshu/README.md

-**Joblelo** is a full-stack web application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+**JobZee** is a full-stack web application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 It serves as a platform for job seekers to search for job listings and apply for positions, while employers can post job openings and manage applications.

 Features
 User Authentication: Secure user authentication system allows users to sign up, log in, and manage their profiles.